lnlp/LMIC-node/README.md

 If enabled will use ABP activation instead of OTAA activation (default).

 **WAITFOR_SERIAL_SECONDS**
-Can be used to overrule the default value defined in BSP for testing purposes but normally not needed to change this.
+Can be used to overrule the default value defined in BSF for testing purposes but normally not needed to change this.
 This setting only has effect for boards where a default value (>0) is already defined and will not have effect for other boards.
 'Wait for serial' only is useful when USB functionality is provided by the MCU.

 A 'wait for serial' delay of 10 seconds is configured by default in boards where USB support is integrated into the MCU (instead of using onboard USB to serial).